bietdoikiem/bietdoikiem/README.md

 ### Hi there, I'm Minh Nguyen ✌️

-## I'm major in Information Technology at RMIT Vietnam University
+## I major in Information Technology at RMIT Vietnam University

 - 💪 Planning to become a desiring software developers 🤘
 - 💞 Totally a life lover 💖